Ryan McMahon Player Props: Rockies vs. Mets

 Ryan McMahon At The Plate

-- McMahon has 14 doubles, a triple, five home runs and 22 walks while batting .222.
+- McMahon is batting .227 with 14 doubles, a triple, six home runs and 22 walks.

-- He has hit a long ball in five games this year (10.4%), leaving the park in 2.5% of his trips to the dish.
+- He has gone deep in 12.2% of his games this season, and 2.9% of his chances at the plate.

-- McMahon has had an RBI in 16 games this season (33.3%), including three multi-RBI outings (6.3%).
-He has also driven home three or more of his team's runs in two contests.
+- McMahon has had at least one RBI in 34.7% of his games this year (17 of 49), with two or more RBI four times (8.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored at least one run 20 times this season (41.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.